4 Structuring analytics projects

 summarise(highRevenue = sum(revenue),

 Our top performer generated nine times as much revenue from the top 1% of spenders.
-When you couple this with a tendency to be more successful, you have your answer about why some reps do better.
-You have now answered one why.
+When you couple this with a tendency to be more successful, you have your answer as to the reason some reps do better.
+Now you have to answer why.
 What have we established?

-- The number of phone calls per rep weakly correlates with revenue.
+- The number of phone calls per rep is only weakly correlated with revenue.

 - Some reps are marginally more effective than others in terms of efficiency.